Understanding ‘API Rate Limit Exceeded’: Avoiding Issues with API Rate Limiting [2024]

 twitter rate limit exceeded

-• User Access Tokens: Use user access tokens where possible, which have higher rate limits compared to app-level tokens.
+• Leverage User Access Tokens: These often have higher limits than app-level tokens.

 Frequently Asked Questions (FAQ)